yellowbean/absbox-doc/docs/source/howto.rst

 Revolving Period
 ^^^^^^^^^^^^^^^^^^^
-The revolving period usually was set like first 12/24 months of the projection.
+The revolving period usually was set like first 12/24 months after closing of deal.
 While the transaction may impose some other condition to enter `Amortization` stage when certain criteria was met, like pool cumulative default rate.

-In this case, we model such event of `entering amortizating` with a trigger : if deal date was later than `2024-05-26` OR pool cumulative defaulted rate greater than 1.6%, then change the deal status from `Revolving` to `Amortizing`
+In this case, we model such event of `entering amortizating` with a trigger :

+  * if deal date was later than `2024-05-26` OR
+  * pool cumulative defaulted rate greater than 1.6%,

+then change the deal status from `Revolving` to `Amortizing`

 .. code-block:: python

+  # a trigger
   {"condition":["any"
                  ,[">=","2024-05-26"]
                  ,[("cumPoolDefaultedRate",),">",0.016]]